cwchentw/lightweight-cms/content/reference/concept.md

 A ToC (Table of Contents) serves as an intrapage navigator for a post.
 Post readers can easily scroll to desired section in a post with this widget.

 In mdcms, a ToC composes of dynamically-generated intrapage links to `<h2>`-level titles.

+## Sidebars

+Sidebars are informative fillers in all pages except posts.
+There is no fixed rule on what web programmers should put in sidebars.
+They may be a brief description to a site, promotion campaigns to some products or recommended links to popular posts.

+Currently, sidebars in *default* theme of mdcms show concise descriptions of a mdcms site.